Douglas MacArthur

-MacArthur was recalled to active duty in July 1941 as commander of U.S. Army Forces in the Far East.
-A large portion of his air forces were destroyed on 8 December 1941 in the Japanese attack on Clark Field, and an invasion of the Philippines followed.
-MacArthur's forces withdrew to Bataan, where they held out until April 1942.
-In March 1942, MacArthur left nearby Corregidor Island and escaped to Australia, where he was appointed Supreme Commander of the Southwest Pacific Area in April.
-He promised that he would return to the Philippines, and for his defense of the islands was awarded the Medal of Honor in 1942.
-From Australia, he commanded the New Guinea campaign, and in October 1944 returned to the Philippines and led the campaign which liberated the islands.
+MacArthur was recalled to active duty in 1941 as commander of U.S. Army Forces in the Far East.
+A large portion of his air forces were destroyed in December 1941 in the Japanese attack on Clark Field, and an invasion of the Philippines followed.
+In March 1942, MacArthur escaped to Australia, where he was appointed Supreme Commander of the Southwest Pacific Area in April.
+He promised that he would return to the Philippines, and for his defense of the islands was awarded the Medal of Honor.
+From Australia, he commanded the New Guinea campaign, and in October 1944 led the campaign which liberated the Philippines.
 In December 1944, he was promoted to General of the Army.

-At the end of the war, MacArthur accepted the surrender of Japan on 2 September 1945.
-As the Supreme Commander for the Allied Powers and effective ruler of Japan, he oversaw the war crimes tribunals and the demilitarization and democratization of the country under its new constitution, introducing women's rights, labor unions, land reform, and civil liberties.
-In 1948, MacArthur made a brief bid for the Republican Party's nomination in that year's presidential election.
-During the Korean War, he led the United Nations Command with initial success, but suffered a series of major defeats after China's entry into the war in October 1950.
+At the end of the war, MacArthur accepted the surrender of Japan.
+As the Supreme Commander for the Allied Powers and effective ruler of Japan, he oversaw the war crimes tribunals and the demilitarization and democratization of the country.
+During the Korean War, he led the United Nations Command with initial success, but suffered major defeats after China's entry into the war in October 1950.
 MacArthur was contentiously removed from his command in Korea by President Harry S. Truman in April 1951.
-He later became chairman of the board of Remington Rand, and died in Washington, D.C., in 1964.
+He died in Washington, D.C., in 1964.